abshta9000/AlbumArtCropper-py/README.md

 # AlbumArtCropper-py
 A simple python script that takes mp3s' album art and crops them to a 1:1 aspect ratio.
 I started this project when I realized that the album art for all my music was in the wrong aspect ratio.
 I didnt really like that since it looked awkward on my music player.

+## What's new
+- User input failsafes
+- Album art can now be encoded with PNG or JPEG

 ## Installation and Initial running
 This project utilizes the eyeD3 libraries as well as Pillow, and you will need to installl then with pip beforehand.
 Here is the command